prouppernew/JS_LEARNING/README.md

 git clone https://github.com/prouppernew/JS_LEARNING.git

-[ 2 ] click on main then Create new Branch
+[ 2 ] click on main then Create new Branch With Name

 [ 3 ] make changes in code in index.js file